Elementary & Secondary Educ (EDES)

 EDES 513 Secondary Content Methodology for Teaching Social Science (3 semester hours)

 This course is designed to help prospective teaching candidates observe, collaborate, and develop effective teaching practices aimed at preparing them for the diverse challenges they will face as they enter the education profession.
 Classes will be structured to create a collaborative learning environment while providing practical activities that prospective teachers will be able to use or adapt once they are teaching a class.
 Emphasis is placed on strategies to include and challenge students with widely ranging linguistic and academic abilities, diverse learning styles, and varying cultural backgrounds.
 Methods and content are closely tied to the California State Standards for grades 6-12.
 This course embeds inclusive approaches to engage all students through the use of the Universal Design for Learning (UDL) guidelines.
 Clinical Practice is a required component of this course.
-Consent of Coordinator required.
+Permission of Coordinator required.

 EDES 514 Secondary Content Methodology for Teaching English (3 semester hours)

 This course addressed the concerns and needs of future English teachers.
 Major areas covered include developing a multicultural curriculum for all students, creating lesson plans, examining meaning, making strategies for reading, instructing the writing process, teaching grammar in context, looking at methods of authentic classroom assessment, and building classroom portfolios.
 This course embeds inclusive approaches to engage all students through the use of the Universal Design for Learning (UDL) guidelines.
 Methods and content are closely tied to the California Common Core State Standards for grades 6-12.
 Clinical Practice is a required component of this course.
-Consent of Coordinator required.
+Permission of Coordinator required.

 EDES 515 Secondary Content Methodology for Teaching Science (3 semester hours)

 This course prepares secondary science teaching candidates to teach science using an inquiry-based approach.
 Methods for long and short range planning, unit plan design, and creation of authentic assessments are woven together to support teachers in creating effective learning environments for their students.
 Candidate will utilize the 5E model to integrate the three Next Generation Science Standards (NGSS) dimensions (practices, crosscutting concepts, and disciplinary core ideas) to plan instruction, link scientific knowledge to instructional pedagogy, integrate literacy instruction, effectively engage students through inquiry. design measurable learning objectives that drive instruction, create formative and summative assessments, and organize learning to connect to student culture, prior knowledge, interests, goals, and diverse learning needs.
 This course embeds inclusive approaches to engage all students through the use of the Universal Design for Learning (UDL) guidelines.
 Clinical Practice is a required component of this course.
-Consent of Coordinator required.
+Permission of Coordinator required.

 EDES 516 Secondary Content Methodology for Teaching Math (3 semester hours)

 This course prepares candidates to teach mathematics using a balanced approach, including computational and procedural skills, conceptual understanding, and problem solving/inquiry, outlined in the California Mathematics Framework, National Common Core State Standards (CCSS), Mathematical Practice Standards (MP), and Smarter Balanced Assessment Consortium (SBAC).
 Methods for long and short range planning, unit plan design, and creation of authentic assessments are woven in to support teachers create effective learning environments for their students.
 Candidates learn how to plan instruction by linking mathematical/scientific knowledge to instructional pedagogy, design measurable learning objectives that drive instruction implementation, and organize learning to connect to student culture, prior knowledge, interests, goals, and learning needs to include English learners and students with diverse needs.
 Candidates learn how to anticipate mathematics learning obstacles, student misconceptions, to plan multiple learning opportunities to increase student learning with a focus on students' mathematical thinking, mathematical representation, mathematical language, mathematics curriculum, culturally responsive instructional planning and implementation, classroom discourse, and assessment (MLD Methodologies).
 This course embeds inclusive approaches to engage all students through the use of the Universal Design for Learning (UDL) guidelines.
 Clinical Practice is a required component of this course.
-Consent of Coordinator required.
+Permission of Coordinator required.

 EDES 517 Secondary Content Methodology for Teaching Art (3 semester hours)

 This seminar builds off early fieldwork experiences and examines the theoretical, historical, and practical issues of art education.
 The content will be based on the Visual and Performing Arts Framework and California Student Academic Content Standards for Visual Arts.
 The class provides a context in which to engage in a critical dialogue about the multiple components and issues of arts education for practicing professionals.
 Through study of important historical as well as contemporary examples of successful models of arts education students will learn, on a very practical level, about the development, implementation, and assessment of a successful and responsible art education curriculum.
 Projects will involve creating a unit of standards-based lesson plans that demonstrate both theoretical and practical applications of the following: teaching methods, classroom practices, assessment, technology, community and collaboration, teacher preparation and content issues such as multiculturalism, artists and art history, and integration of academic disciplines and state standards into art education.
 Throughout this course, students will develop an expertise needed to foster secondary students' capabilities, creativity, imagination, and artistic growth while designing and standards-based curriculum and lessons.
 Students will discover how artistic perception, creative expression, historical and cultural context, and aesthetic valuing can help them and their students think critically and analytically.
 Pre-service teachers will also learn the importance of connecting and applying visual arts to other art forms, subject areas, and to careers.
 Students will develop competency in using technology as a presentation and a research/problem-solving tool.
 Students will compile course material into a teaching resource portfolio and a professional portfolio.
 Portfolios will include all class projects and demonstration of understanding exhibited through written and presented materials.
 Clinical Practice is a required component of this course.
-Consent of Coordinator required.
+Permission of Coordinator required.

 EDES 518 Secondary Teaching Seminar (3 semester hours)